Cassini-UVIS/users_guide/01_uvis_on_pds.md

 These pixels are often referred to as “evil”.
 Although these anomalous pixels are distributed across the entire FUV detector, they often appear in groups along individual columns. <mark> Because of the poorly characterized response of these evil pixels, the UVIS team has decided to eliminate them from analysis. </mark>
 This is implemented by assigning an invalid sensitivity to the calibration matrix for these elements.
-Users can find how the “evil” pixels are identified and handled in Chapters {ref}`sec_calib` and 4.
+Users can find how the “evil” pixels are identified and handled in Chapters {ref}`sec:calib` and 4.
 An alternate approach is to average over large enough areas of the detector to minimize the effects.
 This is described in 9.3.

 ## PDS

 The Cassini UVIS data are stored in the NASA PDS system.
-The detailed structure and components of the UVIS data in the PDS are described in Chapter 2.
-In the current chapter we provide step-by-step instructions on how to find and obtain the UVIS data from the PDS with the following 3 examples:
+The detailed structure and components of the UVIS data in the PDS are described in {numref}`sec:pds-data-structure`.
+In the current chapter we provide step-by-step instructions on how to find and obtain UVIS data from the PDS with the following 3 examples:

 1. a 2005 observation of Saturn’s aurora
 2. a 2004 observation of the reflected FUV spectrum from Phoebe; and
 3. a 2005 Enceladus occultation observation.

 ### Example 1

 ```{epigraph}
 An observation of Saturn’s aurora was carried out around 03:35 on day 172 of year 2005.
 ```